Pankaja-Suganda/Net-Engine-IP-With-Software/documents/system_overview.md

 ### Key Features

-- **High Performance**: The architecture is designed to achieve a balance between high performance, low latency, and energy efficiency, making it suitable for a diverse range of edge AI applications.
+- **High Performance**: The architecture is designed to achieve a balance between high performance, low latency, and energy efficiency respect to the pure software implementation.

 - **Integration of Components**: The system design integrates several critical components to facilitate efficient data processing and communication between the PL and PS sides:
   - **Net Engine IP**: Executes Convolution and Max-pooling tasks.